 Dana L. Grisham, retired professor, California State University, and currently professor, National University.
 I am co-editor of The California Reader and a graduate of The National Writing Project.
 I taught K-12 for a decade then taught courses from initial teacher preparation to the doctoral level.
 I love the intersection of literacy and technology and have been researching and writing on this topic for the past fifteen years!
 Email: email@example.com

-Thomas DeVere Wolsey is the program director for the literacy masters degree programs for teachers at Walden University.
-I worked in public schools for twenty years teaching English and social studies at the secondary level.
+Thomas DeVere Wolsey is CEO of the Institute to Advance International Education.
+He is also a professor of literacy and author.
+He worked in public schools for twenty years teaching English and social studies at the secondary level.
 Dr. Wolsey is interested in how school spaces affect learning, how technology changes and intersects literacy instruction, and how writing in the disciplines is best taught.
-Email: email@example.com or on Twitter.
+Email: firstname.lastname@example.org or on Twitter.

 The Literacy Beat banner is an image from a scarf entitled “Heartbeat” designed by Jane Henry, Bridget’s amazingly talented niece.
 Jane is experimenting with visual language and fashion at Loomlab.
 We liked the juxtaposition of the beating heart with the notion of literacy as heart and life and dynamism.